dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 To create an application from the OpenShift Example templates on the CLI follow these steps.

-&#x3009;Create a new project with a name of your choice:
+&#8680; Create a new project with a name of your choice:

     oc new-project my-test-project

 To use the example applications that ship with OpenShift we can export and modify the template for a sample Ruby on Rails with PostgreSQL application.
 All these templates ship in pre-defined namespace called `openshift`.

-&#x3009;Export the template from the `openshift` namespace in YAML format:
+&#8680; Export the template from the `openshift` namespace in YAML format:

     oc export template/rails-pgsql-persistent -n openshift -o yaml > rails-app-template.yml